cx-language/cx/README.md

-# Delta Programming Language
+# The C* Programming Language

-Delta is a high-performance programming language designed to improve programmer productivity.
+C* (pronounced "C star") is a performance-oriented programming language designed to improve programmer productivity.
 The project is still in early stages of development: some planned features have not yet been implemented, existing ones are subject to change, and the documentation is scarce.

-Learn more about the language at https://delta-lang.github.io.
+Learn more about the language at https://cx-language.github.io.

 ## Contributing

 Contributions are welcome and encouraged.
-See the GitHub issues and the [Trello board](https://trello.com/b/NIbkM4v2/delta) for the project backlog.
+See the GitHub issues and the [Trello board](https://trello.com/b/NIbkM4v2/c) for the project backlog.
-To ask a question or open a discussion, create an issue or join the [Delta Discord server](https://discord.gg/hsDbW9p).
+To ask a question or open a discussion, create an issue or join the [C* Discord server](https://discord.gg/hsDbW9p).

 ## Building from source

-Compiling Delta requires a C++17 compiler, [CMake](https://cmake.org), and [LLVM](https://llvm.org)/[Clang](https://clang.llvm.org) 11.
+Compiling C* requires a C++17 compiler, [CMake](https://cmake.org), and [LLVM](https://llvm.org)/[Clang](https://clang.llvm.org) 11.

 - ### Unix / macOS